-CINCINNATI -- Demolition of the Music Hall pedestrian bridge over Central Parkway began Monday with an anticipated end date of Aug.
-25.
+CINCINNATI -- Demolition of the Music Hall pedestrian bridge over Central Parkway will begin Monday, city officials have announced.

 The demolition work will mean the two lanes on Central Parkway already closed due to safety concerns will remain closed.
 The work will also prohibit on-street parking on both sides of Central Parkway between 12th and 14th streets, and the bike lane and sidewalks on both sides of the street will also close.

-Town Center Garage will also be closed for the duration of the road closure.
+Town Center Garage will also be closed for the duration of the road closure, Black said.

 The demolition comes not long after engineers identified the bridge to be at risk for "imminent failure," prompting swift action from the city administration.
 It had been closed to pedestrian since May 2016.